dotnet/docs-aspire/docs/security/azure-security-key-vault-component.md

     static settings => settings.ServiceUri = new Uri("YOUR_SERVICEURI"));
 ```

-You can also setup the <xref:Azure.Security.KeyVault.Secrets.SecretClientOptions> using `Action<IAzureClientBuilder<SecretClient, SecretClientOptions>>` delegate, the second parameter of the `AddAzureKeyVaultSecrets` method.
+You can also set up the <xref:Azure.Security.KeyVault.Secrets.SecretClientOptions> using `Action<IAzureClientBuilder<SecretClient, SecretClientOptions>>` delegate, the second parameter of the `AddAzureKeyVaultSecrets` method.
 For example to set the <xref:Azure.Security.KeyVault.Keys.KeyClientOptions.DisableChallengeResourceVerification?displayProperty=nameWithType> ID to identify the client:

 ```csharp
 builder.AddAzureKeyVaultSecrets(